 But the stream was endless, and the pictures were always as clear as day.
 The possibilities never eluded him, as if miracles do happen all the time.
 He would always go back holding onto a piece of paper, to a promise across a long stretch of an attempt to dream only to find the morning at the end of it.
 A slow erratic pace, but a rediscovery is always almost a certainty.

 And when sleep is out of reach, the dents and the dimples on the other side of the bed keep him company.
 He tells himself, that nights do end and some things last.
 After all, the universe allows a little indifference in its lifetime.

 For it is not sentimental he would always think?
 Just sheer contemplations of the complicated human heart.
 It beats to resonate across the end corners and the clutters, cruising the seas and highway intersections to the point of absolution or tragedy.
 The years that went by were reduced to mere flashes and pixelated photographs.
 They are no longer numbers but the very accumulation of delightful shared experiences.

 How can one be grateful without despair?
 Suffering concludes pretenses, and it clears the way for contentment.
 For sure he recognizes what was once there.
-The shadows of the past let him remember that he can never make accord with time.
-He steals therefore, a thief between the paradoxes.
+The shadows of the past let him remember that he can never make an accord with time.
+He steals, therefore, a thief between the paradoxes.